shauli-ravfogel/academic-kickstart/content/post/inlp/index.md

 ## What's next?

-We have identified two key weakneses of previous projection-based information-removal methods, and proposed a new method which is both data-driven and exshaustive.
-We see this method as a strong alternative to adversarial removal of inforamtion: while we focused on gender as a case study, we can use INLP to selectively remove any kind of information from representatons, in a controlled manner - provided that we have annotation for that propety.
+We have identified two key weaknesses of previous projection-based information-removal methods, and proposed a new method which is both data-driven and exhaustive.
+We see this method as a strong alternative to adversarial removal of inforamtion: while we focused on gender as a case study, we can use INLP to selectively remove any kind of information from representations, in a controlled manner - provided that we have annotation for that property.